nest/nest-simulator/doc/userdoc/contribute/code_review_guidelines.rst

   <userdoc_workflow>`.

-At the latest before merging, reviewers have to make sure that:
+Before merging, reviewers have to make sure that:

-1. pull request titles have to match the actual content of the PR and be adequate for the release notes
+1. pull request titles match the actual content of the PR and be adequate for the release notes
-1. pull request titles are complete sentences that start with an upper-case verb and end without punctuation
+1. pull request titles are complete sentences that start with an upper-case, present tense verb and end without punctuation
-1. pull requests are assigned to projects and properly and completely labelled
+1. pull requests are assigned to projects and properly and completely labeled
 1. all discussions are settled and all conversations are marked as resolved
 1. there are no blocking issues mentioned in the comments